D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: D-bound and Bekenstein bound for McVittie Solution

 where $\rho(t)=\frac{3}{8\pi}H^{2}(t)$ is the background cosmic fluid density.
 Thus, $M_{MSH}$ includes both the energy of the background cosmic fluid inside the sphere of radius $R$ and the mass of the local inhomogeneity $m_{0}$.

-To obtain the D-bound on the matter system in McVittie spacetime, we need to derive the physical horizons of the system, one as the black hole horizon and the other one as the apparent cosmological horizon.
+To obtain the D-bound on the matter system in McVittie spacetime, we need to derive the physical horizons of the system, one as the inner horizon, which is an anti-trapping surface representing an inner apparent horizon \cite{78}, and the other one as the cosmological apparent horizon.
 The locations of the horizons for the metric (\ref{metricc}) are given by $g^{RR}=0$ which leads to

 This equation has the following solutions

 where $\sin(3\psi)= 3\sqrt{3}m_{0}H$.
 The solution $R_{3}$ is nonphysical because for an expanding universe with the positive $H$, $R_{3}$ becomes negative.
 There are strong evidences that, in the absence of event horizons, one can ascribe an entropy to the apparent horizons.
 The thermodynamic behaviour of these horizons has been considered extensively \cite{apparent}.
 Therefore, using the Bekenstein-Hawking entropy-area law $S=A/4$, we ascribe the entropy to the apparent horizons $R_{1}$ and $R_{2}$ as $\pi R_{1}^{2}$ and $\pi R_{2}^{2}$, respectively.